leanprover-community/con-nf/README.md

 The definitions, theorems and proofs in this repository are taken from Randall Holmes [newattempt.pdf](https://randall-holmes.github.io/Nfproof/newattempt.pdf), claiming to prove the consistency of Quine's New Foundations axiom system.

+Randall Holmes himself comments:  this is not necessarily the exact document that will be used.

 ## The target

 The formal system which we are using as a target system is Lean's dependent type theory.
 Lean is a project being developed at Microsoft Research by Leonardo de Moura and his team.
 Our formalisation could not have even started without a major classical mathematical library backing it up, and so we chose Lean 3 as the engine behind the project.
 Note that Lean 4's type theory is the same as Lean 3's type theory, however porting 800K lines of mathematical library between languages is a *highly* nontrivial endeavour.